immunefi-team/Bounty_Boosts/Alchemix/31087 - [SC - Low] Colition between approve and _isApprovedOrOwner....md

 # Colition between approve() and _isApprovedOrOwner() when user merge two veALCX tokens

-Submitted on Sun May 12 2024 08:40:44 GMT-0400 (Atlantic Standard Time) by @Ch301 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 14:40:44 UTC by @Ch301 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31087